Leo De Maeyer

 Leo Carl Maria De Maeyer (8 December 1927 – 18 June 2014) was a Belgian physical chemist.
 He made an important contribution to the development of instrumental methods for the measurement of fast chemical reactions which led to the 1967 Nobel Prize in Chemistry given to Manfred Eigen.
-De Maeyer did his main scientific work at the Max-Planck-Institute for physical chemistry at Göttingen, Germany.
+De Maeyer did his main scientific work at the Max-Planck-Institute for physical chemistry in Göttingen, Germany.

 Education and early life

-De Maeyer was born on 8 December 1927 in Hombeek, Belgium, he was the third son of Renée Meuldermanns and Franz De Maeyer, at that time district administrator in Belgian Congo, after 1930 independent certified public accountant in Mechelen.
+De Maeyer was born on 8 December 1927 in Hombeek, Belgium.
+He was the third son of Renée Meuldermanns and Franz De Maeyer, the district administrator in Belgian Congo at the time, after 1930 independent certified public accountant in Mechelen.

-Leo De Maeyer received his formal education at the Koninklijk Atheneum of Mechelen (Belgium) and began his studies of chemistry at the Katholieke Universiteit Leuven (Belgium) at the end of 1945.
-From 1952-1954 Leo De Maeyer had to interrupt his studies to do his military service.
+Leo De Maeyer received his formal education at the Koninklijk Atheneum of Mechelen (Belgium) and studied chemistry at the Katholieke Universiteit Leuven in Belgium in 1945.
+From 1952–1954, Leo De Maeyer had to interrupt his studies to do his military service.
 In the same year he received his PhD in sciences from the university in Leuven, supervised by Joseph-Charles Jungers.
 De Maeyer then left Belgium with a scholarship to join the Max-Planck-Institute for physical chemistry directed by.
 K.F.
 Bonhoeffer in Göttingen, Germany.
 He became a staff member in 1956.